 The L-Now 580 bike uses friction to give resistance against the heavy 40 lb flywheel so the pad will probably need replacing at some point.

-The maximum supported weight is 280 lbs and spin bike weight is 95 lb.
+The maximum supported weight is 280 lbs and the spin bike weight is 95 lb.

 - Well built – easy to assemble.